determined-ai/determined/tools/slurm/README.md

 3. In the [hpc-ard-capsules-core repository]([d.com](https://github.hpe.com/hpe/hpc-ard-capsules-core)), run `./loadDevLauncher.sh -g [$USER]@[EXTERNAL_IP]` which will spin up a developer launcher on port 18080 on the specified VM.
 4. From the root of this repository, run `make slurmcluster FLAGS="-d"` which will start a devcluster pointing at port 18080 on the instance.

-### Note: We no longer support Slurmcluster with Determined Agents
+### Note: Slurmcluster with Determined Agents is no longer supported.

 # Running pytest Suites